player-red/law-school-notes/src/site/notes/Y1 T1 Society/READINGS/PRIMARY/SOC8.27 Casanova, Private and Public Religions.md

 - We do not know what these religious developments will mean for differentiation - religious institutions will continue to refuse to restrict themselves to the private sphere and influence public life.
 - To question privatization of religion simply means to wonder whether religious institutions will still play a role in public life, not to advocate the return of normative public religion.

+Religious Differentiation

+(1) Individual and group religiosity
+- These two reject the other.
+- Two varying perspectives: one which champions the individual, and the other which champions community.
+- Individual perspective:
+	- The individual aspect (personal religion - feelings and experiences differing from person to person) is primordial, and the institutional aspect (community, worship, ritual, theology, etc) are secondary.
+		- William James
+	- Individual charisma vs the routinization of charisma (religious roles and institutions that are created when community is involved).
+		- Weber
+-  Community perspective:
+	- Religion always involves community, such as a church.
+Any individual expression is derived from a group religion or is not religion, but magic.
+		- Durkheim and W. Robertson Smith.